The Outsiders Are Back

 The Outsiders Are Back is the only full-length album by the Milwaukee, Wisconsin-based soul band Kings Go Forth.
 It was released in April 2010 on the Luaka Bop label.
 The album consists of ten original songs written by band members Andy Noble and Black Wolf.
 The album received positive reviews.
-The album's cover, and likely its title, are based on a fictional album cover designed by "imaginary soul superstar" Mingering Mike.
+The album's cover and title based on a fictional album cover designed by "imaginary soul superstar" Mingering Mike.